vichaunter/ansible-haproxy-config/README.md

 I've made it because after find some roles to do this job, the host_vars configuration there was quite repetitive and confusing in some points.

+Also because i expected a properly formatted haproxy.cfg file, and found repos was not taking care about readability of sources from terminal.

 Was also needed to edit in several places some things that should be calculated automatically.